Logo

 On May 4,1963, Nelson Rockefeller married Margaretta Large "Happy" Fitler.

-Nelson and Happy Rockefeller used the entrance at 812 Fifth, while his first wife entered through 810 Fifth.
+Nelson and Happy Rockefeller used the entrance at 812 Fifth, while Mary Rockefeller entered through 810 Fifth.

-Nelson Rockefeller convinced his first wife early in the marriage that they should live separate lives but stay married for the sake of public appearances and the children.
+Nelson Rockefeller convinced Mary early in the marriage that they should live separate lives, but remain married for the sake of public appearances and the children.

-Nelson Rockefeller died on January 26,1979, from a heart attack, two years and six days after departing the vice presidency.
+Nelson Rockefeller died on January 26,1979 from complications of a heart attack.

-However, the report was corrected to state that Nelson Rockefeller actually had the fatal heart attack at another location: a townhouse he owned at 13 West 54th Street.
+The report was corrected to state that Nelson Rockefeller actually had the fatal heart attack at another location, a townhouse he owned at 13 West 54th Street.

 Nelson Rockefeller's remains were cremated at Ferncliff Cemetery in nearby Hartsdale, New York.